Azure/Azure-Governance-Visualizer-Accelerator/README.md

    ![Screenshot showing the GitHub actions pane](./media/actions_pane.png)

-1. Run the _DeployAzGovVizAccelerator_ workflow to initialize the accelerator, deploy the Azure Web App and configure Microsoft Entra authentication for it.
-Enter the ObjectId of the Entra ID group that will have access to the web application.
+2. Run the _DeployAzGovVizAccelerator_ workflow to initialize the accelerator, deploy the Azure Web App and configure Microsoft Entra authentication for it.
+By default, the web app is accessible to any authenticated user in the current tenant.
+To limit access to certain users, provide the ObjectId of an Entra ID group.

    ![Screenshot showing deploying the DeployAzGovVizAccelerator workflow](./media/run_deploy_accelerator_action_input.png)